Physical Therapy Treatments For Parkinson’s Disease

 One common example is a tremor in one hand when you’re resting.

-You can also experience these tremors in your legs or jaw while resting.
+You may also experience tremors in your legs or jaw.

 As it progresses, other common motor symptoms include: